 The distinction between traditional and self-published (indie) authors is blurring

 Some traditionally published authors (if they are able) now self-publish some of their work, and on the other side indie authors sign up with traditional publishers to handle some parts of the process.
 Just a few weeks ago, (January 2016), a fellow indie author of historical thrillers was signed up by Blake Friedman to handle the subsidiary and foreign rights of her Roma Nova books.
 This seems to be quite a typical route to take if you are successful enough.
 To translate a novel is time and money-consuming and carries a higher risk, so it makes sense for the indie author to share the cost and profits of international rights.

-When I was first planning to publish The Englishman on Amazon Kindle in 2012, I was told by people in the traditional industry that no literary agent ‘will ever touch me’ if I went ahead
+When I was first planning to publish The English Heart on Amazon Kindle in 2012, I was told by people in the traditional industry that no literary agent ‘will ever touch me’ if I went ahead

 Now I hear agents advising new authors ‘to have a go’ and ‘put the work out there and see what happens’.
 I wouldn’t really advise such a nonchalant approach to launching any book.
 Although difficult, and time and money-consuming, it is important to plan any book launch, self-published or not.
 I have made the mistake of rushing to market myself, but more about this in another post.

 Finally, if you are in the throws of finishing a manuscript, or a novel, here is a brief summary on how the process of getting your book into the hands of readers goes in both ‘camps’.

 - Write a manuscript.

 - Edit the manuscript to as near perfect as you can get it.
 (With help from an editor if possible)